The ONLY One Day In Zadar Itinerary You Need!

 It is possible to climb the city walls and admire Zadar streets from above.

-It is free to walk the city walls!
+It is free to walk the city walls, and I love free tourist attractions!
 You can climb up the stairs next to the New Gate and descend next to the Sea Gate.

 You can read all about the city’s history on the signs along the promenade.
 Also, you can find a miniature version of Zadar where you can plan what to see in Zadar in one day!